kulmann/moodle-mod_millionaire/README.md

 # Setup
 1. Install Plugin: Just download the repository as zip file and install it.
 You can remove the vue folder to reduce the size.
 2. Go to a course and add the quiz as an activity.
 3. Choose a name and, if necessary, change game options.
-NOTE: the game option "continue game?" doesn't work, yet.
 4. Go to the activity and configure levels through the admin screen (top right corner, gears icon).

 # Game Settings and Level configuration